Ring Engineering RailPro Frequently Asked Questions

 YES.
 The response time is so good that you feel like you are connected to the locomotive.
 As soon as you change speed, the locomotive instantly responds.
 The touchscreen is so fast that you feel that there is no detectable delay from pressing the screen to seeing the action on a locomotive such as the lights turning on or off.
 The exceptionally smooth speed control knob gives you the feel of using an analog controller!

-How many locomotives and handhelds controllers can be used at the same time?
+How many locomotives and handheld controllers can be used at the same time?

-There is no limitation on the number of locos you can have on your layout.
-The handheld can have hundreds locomotive pictures loaded into it.
-For each handheld controller you have you can set 12 locomotives in motion.
-You can be driving 12 trains with a single handheld.
-If you have a second handheld, you can run 12 more trains for a total of 24 trains running.
+There is no limitation on the number of locomotives you can have on your layout.
+The handheld can have hundreds of locomotive pictures loaded into it.
+For each handheld controller you have you can set 24 locomotives in motion.
+You can be driving 24 trains with a single handheld.
+You can run any 24 of the over 100 locomotives loaded into a handheld controller.
+If you have 24 locomotives in motion with a single handheld controller, than you would need to stop one locomotive to put another in motion.
+If you have a second handheld, you can run 24 more trains for a total of 48 trains running at the same time and so on.
+It would be normal for all handheld controllers to have all locomotives on the layout loaded into them so any user can run any locomotive.
+The limit of 24 locomotives per handheld in motion was selected because we do not expect any one user to be able to keep track of that many trains at the same time and therefore is not a limitation at all.
 There is no limit on the number of handheld controllers that can be used.
-With 40 handhelds the response time should be just about the same as with one controller.
+With 40 handheld controllers the response time should be just about the same as with one controller.
 As you get over 40 the response time may or may not slow down.
 Our Direct Radio is much faster than the DCC signal so RailPro's response time will be much better than any DCC system.

 How many turnouts can be controlled?